-Tech leaders in Davos share insights into Metaverse and AI plans
+Tech leaders in Davos share insights into metaverse and AI plans

 As already seen during the Russia-Ukraine and Israel-Hamas conflicts, AI has been used for widespread misinformation, such as deepfake images twisting the narrative of events, as well as attempts to manipulate stock markets and democratic processes.

-Panel member Sir Martin Sorrell, executive chair of S4Capital told Euronews' Angela Barnes that tech companies may potentially have their work cut out for them, when it comes to curbing electoral misinformation.
+Panel member Sir Martin Sorrell, executive chair of S4Capital told Euronews Business' Angela Barnes that tech companies may potentially have their work cut out for them, when it comes to curbing electoral misinformation.

+"Something like four billion people are going to the polls and I think there are 70 countries involved.
+So it's going to be super tough," he said.